BarRaiders/barraiders.github.io/docs/faqs/obs-tools/troubleshooting.md

 2. The prompt you filled out when you were first [getting started](getting-started.md) will appear.
 Fill it out again, extra carefully.
 Once you close the final prompt, the plugin should reconnect.

 ## ERROR: The scene item doesn't exist
-Make sure the source you are trying to edit is in your current active scene in OBS.
-(It cannot be in Studio Preview)
+Make sure the source you are trying to edit is in your current active scene in OBS (It cannot be in Studio Preview).

 ## I wish to keep using OBS v27.x